-About Sparrow Woodworks
+About Sparrow

 Though the desire to create had always come naturally, the mediums I have been drawn to use have changed over time.
 Growing up, our kitchen table served as a place to draw, paint, invent, and build things.
 Our garage walls were filled with every craft and project that my mom would facilitate and hang proudly for years.
 Now, the kitchen table serves as a place to plan and the garage is filled with saw dust and scrap wood.